In his first five seasons as head coach at Kennesaw State, Keith Schunzel has elevated the volleyball program in every aspect on and off the court.

 The players have also taken tremendous strides once they get on campus.
 Anaiah Boyer’s game continues to reach new heights finishing with a career high 376 kills in 2016 and became the first KSU player to be named ASUN First Team All-Conference for the second time.
 Setter Kristi Piedimonte has improved every year as this year, she posted her highest assist total with 1,155 and setting a new school record averaging 10.50 assists per set.

-In his first season, Kelly Marcinek became the first Owl to win A-Sun Freshman of the Year.
-Marcinek, who was also a unanimous selection on the A-Sun All-Freshmen Team, led the Owls in kills with 402 while putting up a hitting percentage of .215, reigning in three Freshman of the Week and one Player of the Week awards during her rookie year.
+In Schunzel’s first season, Kelly Marcinek became his first signee and after a monster freshman season became the first Owl to win ASUN Freshman of the Year.
+Marcinek, who was also a unanimous selection on the A-Sun All-Freshmen Team, leading the Owls in kills with 402 while putting up a hitting percentage of .215.

 One of the top up and coming talents in the volleyball community, Schunzel came to Kennesaw State from the University of Kentucky where he spent the past two seasons as the Wildcats’ lead assistant under head coach Craig Skinner.